janF19/Andie-Image-Editor/README.md

 ## How we tested the code
-1. checked that filters work as intended on the images - JUnit tested Gaussian and Median filters
+1. checked that filters work as intended on the images.
+Also JUnit tested the Gaussian and Median filters.
 2. checked that file actions worked as intended and had the right file format - Exception handled wrong/missing file formats
 3. we also had people that are not taking this paper to have a go at using the program we have created - user tested